vwkd/code-system/src/encodings/encoding.md

 ### Character encoding

-- unique mapping of characters to numbers
+- unique mapping of character set to code space
 - also only called encoding

 ### Coded character set